 “Another rich question,” answered the voice in a tone suggesting a smile.
 “Probably about—”

-There was a muffled pause as if the owner of the voice had covered the phone and looked inquiringly at someone else for the answer of: “Two or three days.
+A muffled pause followed, as if the owner of the voice had covered the phone and looked inquiringly at someone else for the answer of: “Two or three days.
 It’s not as easy as you might think.
 You’ve been here for about… I’m embarrassed to say how long.
 And how long you stay is dependent on you, but on others as well.”

 “Does it depend on you?”
 Doc asked, striding to the chair.

 “I don’t think so.
 I could be wrong, but probably not.”

 The voice didn’t sound like anyone he knew, but what about TM3—or TM2 for that matter?
 His inquiring mind suggested those two possibilities, and there was a sure way to find the truth.
 Both TMs were artificially intelligent machines his company had built.
 They could not lie.

 “Are you Timothy?” he asked, plopping into the stuffed chair.

 “No. Timothy who?”
 The voice came from beside the locked door.

 Chasing it around started to feel like dancing a pas de deux with a ghost.
 Instead, he clarified: “Are you TM3?
 Or TM2?
 Or Robey?”

-As he decided what to ask next, the voice added, “I’ve put books and magazines you might like in the end table cabinet.
+As he decided what to ask next, the voice added, “Books and magazines you might like are in the end table cabinet.
 There’s food and drink in the armoire, and changes of clothes in the wardrobe.
 We’ll talk more soon.”

 ...This is an interrogation, he realized.
 They must want my secrets.
 Which ones?
 Doesn’t matter.
 They’d have to kill me first—though torture might be in their plan, and I don’t know if I’d stand up to that.
 But what kind of a life would I have if I cracked?
 I’d have lost my dreams too…